All Episodes

 The White House insisted that this was a non-political speech.

-But critics are charging that he turned the National Day of Mourning into more like a political football.
+Critics are charging that he turned a National Day of Mourning into more like a political football.

 Democrats are furious saying that he used the anniversary of 9-11 for political purposes.